isomerpages/moe-tmjc/_admissions/Direct School Admission.md

 opportunities to demonstrate a more diverse range of achievements and talents in seeking admission to JCs.
 <br>
-<br><strong>Be part of the Tampines Meridian Experience!</strong> You could
+<br><strong>Be part of the Tampines Meridian Experience!</strong>&nbsp;You
-be an exceptional sportsperson who has represented the State or participated in competitions at the national level, or you could be a performer with laudable talent, performance experience and competition achievements.
+could be an exceptional sportsperson who has represented the State or participated in competitions at the national level, or you could be a performer with laudable talent, performance experience and competition achievements.
 Come and join us if you treasure enriching learning experiences, look forward